Ever since I can remember I preferred the smell of paint, varnish even turpentine, over freshly baked bread or cookies!

 It is a continuation of that dialogue between chaos and calm, rebellion and grace.

-I am not here to behave, I am here to disturb the peace.
+I am not here to behave.
+I am here to disturb the peace.
 Art is the kindest and most honest way for me to do that.

-- Abstract is my language.
+- Abstract and Expressive is my language.

 I studied marketing, sales and specialised in the Tourism sector.
 After two years at Chelmsford, Essex College, I completed my studies and took a full time job with a reputable UK wide Travel Operator.
-Not long after, I left the UK to travel and experience living abroad.
+Not long after, I left the UK to travel and experience living and working abroad.
 First America, then the Netherlands and now Poland.
 I took my paint congealed foldable easel with me.

 Growing up close to London leant itself to frequent trips to top museums and exhibitions!
 This was the foundation for my fascination with painters' lives, their paintings and the arts.